J.D. Davis Player Props: Giants vs. Athletics

 J.D.
-Davis -- with an on-base percentage of .275 in his past 10 games, 68 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Oakland Athletics, with Ken Waldichuk on the hill, on July 25 at 9:45 PM ET.
+Davis -- .097 average over his past 10 games -- will be in action for the San Francisco Giants against the Oakland Athletics, with Hogan Harris on the hill, on July 26 at 9:45 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Tigers.
+He had a hitless showing in his last game (0-for-3) against the Athletics.

 J.D.
 Davis Game Info & Props vs. the Athletics